Mixing of the symmetric exclusion processes in terms of the corresponding single-particle random walk: Introduction

 \subsection{Key steps of the proof}

-Our proof of \thmref{main} can be broken into two main steps.
-We first show that $\IP(2,G)$ always has a mixing time comparable to $\RW(G)$.\footnote{Since the single-particle marginal distributions of $\IP(2,G)$ are given by $\RW(G)$, ${\fT}_{\RW(G)}(1/4)\leq \fT_{\IP(2,G)}(1/4)$ is immediate from the contraction principle.} \begin{lemma} For any weighted graph $G$, \end{lemma}
+Our proof of Theorem~\ref{thmmain} can be broken into two main steps.
+We first show that $\IP(2,G)$ always has a mixing time comparable to $\RW(G)$. \footnote{Since the single-particle marginal distributions of $\IP(2,G)$ are given by $\RW(G)$, ${\fT}_{\RW(G)}(1/4)\leq \fT_{\IP(2,G)}(1/4)$ is immediate from the contraction principle.}